 To help with recruiting efforts, many companies are focusing on expanding their online recruiting efforts for a broader applicant pool.
 Respondents reported an enhanced effort to build their brand on job websites (51%), expand their presence on social media (58%), and provide an employee referral program (50%).

 With compliance requirements evolving so quickly over the course of the pandemic, many companies have struggled with keeping their policies and procedures updated (35%), maintaining data security (27%), staying on top of healthcare compliance (27%), properly classifying employees (27%), and handling paid leave programs (24%).
 None of this is surprising, considering major legislation like the Families First Coronavirus Response Act, the Consolidated Appropriations Act, and the American Rescue Plan Act were all passed in a year’s time.
 But the challenges are real and overwhelming.

 To effectively stay up-to-date with new legislation and ongoing compliance requirements, the easiest, most cost-effective solution is to outsource to an HR company like Stratus.hr.
 Our certified professionals help small companies stay in compliance in each of these areas.
 With a team dedicated to HR administration, we were able to help clients throughout the pandemic by tracking new legislation, educating them on new requirements, implementing updated procedures, and even developing an online tool for employees to request emergency paid sick leave.

 While COVID-19 continues to have an impact on most companies, employers have options to retain talent, attract new employees, and stay up-to-date with compliance requirements.
-For more information on how Stratus.hr can help you in each of these areas, please complete the form below.
+For more information on how Stratus.hr, book a consultation today.